feelingzen/relited/README.md

 ### About 📝

 I'm Lite (relited) and I'm learning to code using a free course called The Odin Project https://theodinproject.com.
 I've been interested in learning to code for quite a while, I've tried languages such as Lua and Python but I wasn't really interested in them.
-A few months after I discovered web development and completely fell in love.
+A few months after attempting to learn those languages I discovered web development and completely fell in love.

 ### Stack 💻